How to Confirm if a Journal Is Scopus Indexed (Step-by-Step Guide)

 Verifying Publisher and Subject Area Details

-The publisher name and subject area shown in the Scopus database should exactly match the information on the journal’s official website.
-Any mismatch may indicate a cloned or fake journal.
+The publisher’s name and subject area shown in the Scopus database should exactly match the information on the journal’s official website.
+Any mismatch information indicates a cloned or fake journal.
 Genuine journals maintain consistency across all platforms.

 Cross-Checking Through the Publisher’s Official Website